 What happened to those countless strangers stopping to talk to your children?
-To the restaurant staff entertaining them while you eat?
+Where’s the restaurant staff entertaining them while you eat?
 What happened to the feeling of privilege BECAUSE you have a kid with you?
 And why does everyone in this hostile place roll their eyes when your offspring throws a minor tantrum on the supermarket floor? 😉

 5. You don’t understand why most shops close at 9pm and people like to stay at home in the evening.

-While in Poland, I go to the pool every week and finish at around 9pm.
+While in Poland, I go to the public swimming pool every week and finish at around 9pm.
 My way back home always creeps me out so much, because there’s literally NOBODY in the street.
 Everything is closed, people are at home, my neighborhood turns into a ghost town.
 Wanna do a quick grocery run at 10pm?
 Be my guest, if you don’t mind buying your food at a gas station…

 6. You realize that 99% of schools in your area follow the same boring local curriculum, and are generally not “fancy” enough.